 The AAMC and the ADEA sponsor a six-week summer program for first year students and sophomores who are interested in careers in medicine or dentistry known as the Summer Medical and Dental Education Program (SMDEP).
 Each year the Office of Health Professions holds an information session about the SMDEP.

 All dental school applicants must take the Dental Admission Test (DAT) that is sponsored by the American Dental Association (ADA).
 The test takes close to 5 hours and it consists of four parts: natural sciences (introductory biology, general and organic chemistry), perceptual ability; reading comprehension,and quantitative reasoning.
-DAT scores, which ranged from a low of 1 to a high of 30, are reported for each of the aforementioned sections and for two composite scores – the Academic Average and the Total Science score.
+DAT scores, which range from a low of 1 to a high of 30, are reported for each of the aforementioned sections and for two composite scores – the Academic Average and the Total Science score.
 At the end of the test examinees receive an unofficial report of their DAT scores.